rnelson0/puppetconf/2016/one/03_tricks_and_tools.md

 * Beware string conversion, in puppet DSL and hiera data.
 Understand how it works.
  * `'undef'` in rspec-puppet represents an undefined value.
- * In Puppet DSL, it's the word undef!
+ * In Puppet DSL, it is the word undef!
 You probably want `:undef`, without quotes, instead.
  * If you have a file resource with a title or path of `${undefvar}/${populatedvar}`, rspec will start failing because `file { 'undef/etc/app.conf' :}` is not valid.
  * `'true'` vs `true` and `'false'` vs `false` is another likely candidate.
  * Other issues with input from hiera/ENC, and quoted numbers as strings.
+ * May require acceptance tests/canary nodes to become apparent.
  * Keep this in mind if tests pass but agent runs fail or vice versa.